 CURRENTno current events

-In this lecture, McKenzie Wark considers the key contributions of some of the members of the Situationist International, one of the great post-war avant-garde groups. […]
+In this lecture, McKenzie Wark considers a few key contributions of some of the members of the Situationist International, one of the great post-war avant-garde […]

 Medina is an art critic, curator, and historian.